Conio/conio.github.io/docs/Features/UserService/UserSignup.md

 ## Overview
 ---
-`login` API executes the signup process in Conio services.
+`signup` API executes the signup process in Conio services.
 It allows client to create a new user and setting up a valid user session with passed username, password and crypto signature request.

 ## Parameters
 ---